po1sigala/live/01-Class-Content/09-NodeJS/02-Homework/README.md

 node index.js
 ```

-The user will be prompted for their GitHub username, which will be used to make a call to the GitHub API to retrieve their email and profile image.
-They will then be prompted with questions about their project.
+The user will be prompted for their GitHub username and other information pertaining to the project the README is for.

 The README will be populated with the following: